vasilakisfil/Introspected-REST/README.md

 This means that if the client needs a specific resource, it must not have an offline contract on how to retrieve this resource because that would mean
 * changes on the server's side is difficult.
-* automated API clients are not possible without human interaction.
+* automated API clients are not possible without human factor.

 Instead, the server would help (drive if you will) the client exactly where is needed to.